-- There are three image area options: - Full Chip Capture the entire area of the CCD chip. - - Constrain Aspect Ratio With this selection activated, the percentage of the chip will be used to capture an image, however instead of the aspect ratio matching the sensor's dimensions, the center x% will be displayed with the aspect ratio which is selected below. - Aspect Ratio If you have selected to Constrain the Aspect Ratio (above) of the center portion of the sensor, the choice made here will determine the dimensions of the captured image.
-This aspect ratio will also be used for the Live Image display if the option for the Center % of the sensor is also chosen in the Live Image Controls. - Region -Capture a specific part of the CCD chip.
+- There are three image area options: - Full Chip Capture the entire area of the CCD chip. - Center Capture a rectangular part of the CCD chip's area that has the same height to width ratio as the full chip, and is centered on the center of the full chip.
+The percentage that you enter is the percentage of full chip width that the new area's width will be. - Constrain Aspect Ratio With this selection activated, the percentage of the chip will be used to capture an image, however instead of the aspect ratio matching the sensor's dimensions, the center x% will be displayed with the aspect ratio which is selected below. - Aspect Ratio If you have selected to Constrain the Aspect Ratio (above) of the center portion of the sensor, the choice made here will determine the dimensions of the captured image.
+This aspect ratio will also be used for the Live Image display if the option for the Center % of the sensor is also chosen in the Live Image Controls. - Region Capture a specific part of the CCD chip.